Boundary structure of gauge fields on asymptotically AdS spaces: Boundary structure of (gauge)fields

 does not depend on the gravity subleading.
 This describes the 6th order GJMS operator \cite{wunsch1986conformally,GJMS}.
 Up to a different normalization of the Bach tensor, the above form coincides with that from~\cite{wunsch2000:some}. \end{example} \begin{prop} For $N^{*}=2\ell$, i.e. $-w=\frac{d}{2}-\ell$, gPDE $\hat E_B^{\varphi}$ describes conformal scalar field $\hat \varphi$ with an additional unconstrained subleading field $\psi$.
 The leading $\hat\varphi$ is subject to the equation of the following form

-which doesn't involve the subleading $\psi$.
-Moreover, for $l\leq\frac{d}{2}$ or, in other words, $w\leq 0$, this equation does not involve the subleading gravitational field $\cT_{AB}$ and coincides with order-$2\ell$ GJMS operator. \end{prop} When $\cP$ does involve the gravitational subleading, we refer to it as to the \textit{extended} GJMS. \footnote{Note that if one is interested in global solutions to the bulk equations rather than in the near-bounbdary analysis, it turns out that the subleading is not unconstrained but is actually uniquely determined as a functional of the leading if one asks solution to behave well in the interior.
-The respective functional is called Dirichlet-to-Neumann map.
-Restricting the extended GJMS to the globally well defined gravity background then gives a generally nonlocal operator defined on the conformal geometry.}
+which does not involve the subleading $\psi$.
+Moreover, for $l\leq\frac{d}{2}$ or, in other words, $w\leq 0$, this equation does not involve the subleading gravitational field $\cT_{AB}$ and coincides with order-$2\ell$ GJMS operator. \end{prop} Note that if one is interested in global solutions to the bulk equations rather than in the near-boundary analysis, it turns out that the subleading is not unconstrained but is actually uniquely determined as a functional of the leading if one requires solutions to behave well in the interior.
+The respective functional is called the Dirichlet-to-Neumann map.
+By using it to express the subleading gravitational data in terms of the leading data and substituting the result into the extended GJMS operator, one may obtain a generally nonlocal operator that nevertheless depends only on the leading boundary data for gravity.

 \begin{proof} The proof that the operator has this form is completely analogous to the proof of Proposition~\bref{obstr-even} and uses equations~\eqref{formula-phiN}, \eqref{psi-notation}, \eqref{Laplacian-exp}.
 Tracking the leading order in $\nabla_{(A)}\hat\varphi$, we obtain